31z4/diy-linux/projects/wifi-access-point/README.md

     make BR2_EXTERNAL=projects/wifi-access-point raspberrypi3_64_defconfig
     make menuconfig

-and set the following configuration options:
+and set the following configuration options.

+### Root password

-* Root password at `System configuration -> Enable root login with password`
+Located at `System configuration -> Enable root login with password -> Root password`.

+Use only crypt-encoded password because it appears as-is in the `.config` file, and may appear in the build log!

+To encode password on the host system run:

+    docker run -it --rm busybox mkpasswd -m sha512

+### Wi-Fi network name (SSID)

-* Wireless network name at `External options`
+Located at `External options`.

-* WPA preshared key at `External options`
+### WPA preshared key

+Located at `External options`.

+The key used in WPA-PSK mode can be entered either as 64 hex-digits, i.e., 32 bytes or as an ASCII passphrase (in which case, the real PSK will be generated using the passphrase and SSID).
+ASCII passphrase must be between 8 and 63 characters (inclusive).

+Separate tool, `wpa_passphrase`, can be used to generate 256-bit keys from ASCII passphrase.
+This process uses lot of CPU and `wpa_supplicant` startup and reconfiguration time can be optimized by generating the PSK only only when the passphrase or SSID has actually changed.

+    docker run -it --rm alpine sh -c 'apk add wpa_supplicant && wpa_passphrase SSID passphrase'

 ## Build